jpmens/mqttcollect/README.md

 # collectd-mqtt-sys

-This is an executable  for the [collectd Exec plugin](https://collectd.org/documentation/manpages/collectd-exec.5.shtml).
+This is an executable  for the [collectd Exec plugin](https://collectd.org/documentation/manpages/collectd-exec.5.shtml) which subscribes to an MQTT broker's `$SYS/#` topic branch, determines metrics you wish to feed to _collectd_ and does just that as soon as the broker delivers the data.

-An internal hash is loaded with the following data:
+Upon startup, an internal hash is loaded with the following data:

 * a _metric_ which is sent to collectd
 * a _topic_ from MQTT